VAFA108 Jewelry II

 - material, technical, and tool knowledge necessary for fabrication of complex objects

 - introduction to advanced skills

 - multiple soldering joints

 - ancient techniques, such as: mokume, kum boo, and granulation

 - Course learning goals are assessed with group critiques of all assignments, based on the successful design, execution, and completion of specific projects, and on the appropriate use of tools and shop safety practices.

 - At least two individual critiques with the instructor are held each semester, to assess projects using the above criteria and to review students' overall progress.

 - Students' finished projects are assessed on overall aesthetic quality and progress.

-Reference, Resource, or Learning Materials to be used by Students:Slides, video, and digital technology by instructor.
+Reference, Resource, or Learning Materials to be used by Student:Slides, video, and digital technology by instructor.